Cursor Hardening Guide

 Step 3: Verify Privacy Mode Active

-- Check Cursor status bar for Privacy Mode: ON indicator
+- Check Cursor status bar for Privacy Mode indicator

 Time to Complete: ~5 minutes per workspace